Platforms

 License keys are uniquely generated and strictly confidential.
 Don't publish or store them in any public location, including public GitHub repositories.

-In this section, you can download and run the OfficeToPDFTest PDFNet sample module, which demonstrates the SDK's document-conversion capabilities.
-Upon successful completion, you can convert a DOCX document to a PDF file while leveraging the MS Office-to-PDF conversion API.
+In this section, you will download and run the OfficeToPDFTest PDFNet sample module, which demonstrates the SDK's document-conversion capabilities.
+Upon successful completion, you will have converted a DOCX document to a PDF file while leveraging the MS Office-to-PDF conversion API.
 You can use this module as a reference implementation when integrating similar document-conversion functionality into your own applications.
 By running the sample, you can quickly:

 10. When you run the RunTest.bat command, the sample code loads an Office document, converts the Office document to PDF, saves the resulting PDF, and outputs status messages to the console.
 For more details, you can look at additional OfficeToPDF sample code and the Convert MS Office (Word, Excel, PowerPoint) to PDF overview.